zbhavyai/simple-contacts-api/README.md

 # A simple demo of API for Quarkus

-A very simple API performing CRUD on contacts stored on local postgres database.
+A very simple REST API and GraphQL API performing CRUD on contacts stored on local postgres database.

 ## Dependencies